What Are Grid-Tied Solar Systems?

 Grid-tied installations are regarded as the simplest type of residential solar panel systems, and don’t require a lot of equipment to work successfully.

-First, you’ll need solar panels.
+- Solar panels.
 You actually have a fair amount of freedom when it comes to the type of solar panels you want and how many you want to buy because the grid can supplement your panels with energy as necessary.
 That means monocrystalline, polycrystalline and thin-film solar panels are all viable options to pair with your grid-tied system.

-Grid-tied systems also need inverters to process the electricity they create.
+- Inverters.
+Grid-tied systems need inverters to process the electricity they create.
 A grid-tied inverter (GTI) mediates the conversation between the grid and your solar panels.
 Without a GTI, power would shoot straight to the grid without serving your home first.
 You can choose between three types of inverters: string inverters, string inverters with power optimizers and microinverters.

-The final cog in the machine is your net meter.
+- Net meter.
 These devices monitor the exchange of energy between your house and your utility company.
 In many places, you can gain credits for the energy you generate and feed to the grid, and you can then spend these credits later to get power back from the grid, such as during a winter slump or late at night.
 The net meter tracks these transactions.

 » LEARN: What is net metering?